raheldu/sassy/README.md

 # sassy

-Fully responsive portofolio website using Sass
+Fully responsive portofolio website using Sass and Javascript